Skip to main content

 • service://my-awesome-service-staging (Staging)

-Using Tunnels in Config
+#Using Services Exposed through Tunnels in Config

-Tunnel Environment Variables
+#Service Environment Variables

-When using these tunnels in your code or configuration, it is often useful to store the values as an environment variable.
+When using these services in your code or configuration, it is often useful to store the values as an environment variable.
 This way you can change which environment calls which tunnel without changing code or configuration.

 And for staging, you would use the staging service name.